KAMBALENGUNUNU/AdSmart-Contracts/README.md

 - **Ad Click and Impression Recording**: Publishers can record clicks and impressions, which are then verified and stored on the blockchain.
 - **Automated Payments**: Payments to publishers are automated through smart contracts, ensuring instant and secure transactions.
 - **Campaign Deactivation**: Advertisers can deactivate campaigns and withdraw unused budgets once campaigns are inactive or expired.
+## Smart Contract

+The smart contract is written in Solidity and is designed with security and gas optimization in mind.
+It features modifiers to ensure only authorized users can perform certain actions and employs efficient storage operations to minimize gas costs.